SanPen/GridCal/doc/md_source/development.md

 ```

 ...your local repository will be updated with the newest changes in the official
-**GridCal** repository.
+**VeraGrid** repository.

-Since you cannot push directly to the official **GridCal** repository, if you are on
+Since you cannot push directly to the official **VeraGrid** repository, if you are on
 `master` and do:

 ```bash
 git push
 ```

-...your push is by default routed to your own fork instead of the official **GridCal**
+...your push is by default routed to your own fork instead of the official **VeraGrid**
 repository with the setting as defined above.

 ### Contribute

-All contributions to the **GridCal** repository are made through pull requests to the
+All contributions to the **VeraGrid** repository are made through pull requests to the
 `devel` branch.
 You can either submit a pull request from the develop branch of your
 fork or create a special feature branch that you keep the changes on.
 A feature branch
 is the way to go if you have multiple issues that you are working on in parallel and